Skip to main content

 South Korea has its own meat grading system.
 Based on a combination of marbling and color, beef is judged on the scale of 1++, 1+, 1, 2 or 3 (1++ is the highest).
 Another grade is the measure of “percentage of meat available for use.”
 This grade is separated into A, B or C. In Hanwoo terms, 1+++ is the Korean equivalent of A5 Wagyu.

-Preparing Hanwoo Beef
+Preparing Hanwoo beef

 The flavor of Hanwoo can best be described as a combination of Wagyu and American Angus.
 Unlike Wagyu, which has a predominance of marbling, Hanwoo has comparatively less fat but an increase in beefy flavor.
 For many beef lovers, Hanwoo is the best of both worlds.

-Hanwoo beef can be prepared either Korean or Western style.
+Hanwoo beef can be prepared Korean or Western style.
 Because of its combination of marbling and flavor, some Hanwoo cuts are best used for Korean barbecue.
 This comes down to a question of butchering, which can be quite different depending on cultures.
 In America, beef is usually butchered into 22 distinct cuts.
 But in Korea, beef can be butchered into up to 120 cuts.
 Two examples are top blade/flat iron (buchaesal) and plate/skirt (upjinsal), which are very popular cuts in Korea for barbecue.
 Both cuts reside near the organs and will possess an intensely beefy flavor.

-Hanwoo can also be served butchered into steak cuts and cooked all manner of ways.
+Hanwoo can also be served butchered into steak cuts and cooked in all manner of ways.
 Popular steak cuts like ribeye or strip steak on the Hanwoo cattle will feature noticeably more marbling than prime American beef.
 This changes the flavor profile of familiar cuts.
 For example, steak lovers will often deride the tenderloin as bland.
 Because Hanwoo has so much natural beef flavor, Hanwoo tenderloin will have a heightened beefiness usually only found in more flavorful cuts.

-The Future of Hanwoo
+The future of Hanwoo

 Currently, Hanwoo beef is unavailable in America and only exported in limited qualities abroad.
 It is also relatively unknown compared to the more famous Wagyu.
 This is changing as some Hanwoo promotors in Korea have started to evangelize their native Korean beef to a wider audience.

 One example is Jung Sang-won, the owner of Born and Bred, a unique Hanwoo restaurant in Seoul.
 The son of a beef seller at Majang-dong, a famous meat market and restaurant area in Seoul, Jung has created a multi-story temple to Hanwoo beef.
 The first floor of Born and Bred is a butcher counter, displaying various cuts of high-end Hanwoo.
-On the second floor is the main restaurant but it’s the basement that features the restaurant’s crown jewel — an elegant dining room featuring a beef tasting course modeled after the finest sushi omakase in Japan.
-Here, various Hanwoo cuts are cooked both Korean and Western style in front of diners.
+On the second floor is the main restaurant, but it’s the basement that features the restaurant’s crown jewel — an elegant dining room featuring a beef-tasting course modeled after the finest sushi omakase in Japan.
+Here, various Hanwoo cuts are cooked Korean and Western style in front of diners.

 Hanwoo is expensive, relatively unknown, and almost impossible to find outside Korea.
 But this is slowly changing.
 Recently, Hanwoo beef has been exported to Hong Kong.
 It has also appeared in international pop culture hits, demonstrated by the beef’s appearance in the 2020 Oscar Best Picture winner Parasite.